dotnet/dotnet-monitor/documentation/setup.md

 # Setup

-`dotnet monitor` is available via two different distribution mechanism:
+`dotnet monitor` is available via two different distribution mechanisms:

 - As a .NET Core global tool; and
 - As a container image available via the Microsoft Container Registry (MCR)